Lucifer7344/NutriScan/README.md

-# 🥗 Food Image Nutrition Tracker
+## Food Image Nutrition Tracker

-This is an **AI-powered Streamlit application** that estimates the **nutritional values of food items from images**, including **calories, protein, carbohydrates, and fat**.
-The app uses an **image classification model** to recognize the food, then fetches its nutrition data from the **USDA (United States Department of Agriculture) FoodData Central API**.
+An **AI-powered Streamlit application** that estimates the nutritional values of food items from images, including **calories, protein, carbohydrates, and fat**.

+The app uses a **CNN model** to recognize food images, then fetches its nutrition data from the **USDA FoodData Central API**.
+Optionally, it integrates **Gemini AI** to answer health-related questions about food.

 ---

 ## 🔍 Key Features

-- Detects food items from uploaded images (Indian dishes, fruits, vegetables)
+- 📸 Detects food items from uploaded images (supports Indian dishes, fruits, and vegetables).
-- Predicts **calories, protein, carbs, and fat** per 100g using USDA data
+- 🔢 Predicts **calories, protein, carbs, and fat per 100g** using USDA data.
-- Generates **bar and pie charts** to visualize nutrient breakdown
+- 📊 Generates **bar and pie charts** to visualize nutrient breakdown.
-- Compares daily intake with **Recommended Dietary Allowance (RDA)**
+- ✅ Compares daily intake with **Recommended Dietary Allowance (RDA)**.
-- Provides **smart dietary suggestions** based on your meal
+- 💡 Provides **smart dietary suggestions** based on your meal.
-- Optionally allows you to ask **Gemini AI** questions about the food's health benefits
+- 🤖 (Optional) Ask **Gemini AI** questions like *“Is paneer healthy?”* or *“How much protein is in a banana?”*.

 ---

 ## 🛠 Technologies Used
 - **Frontend:** Streamlit
 - **Image Processing:** Pillow, OpenCV
 - **Model:** CNN (TensorFlow/Keras)